 Associate Degree in Library Science: Program Overview

-Most librarians are required to have a master's degree in library science before they can find employment in the field.
-However, some schools do offer associate's degree programs in library science to provide students with an introduction to the field and prepare them for further academic study or entry-level positions as library technicians.
+Most librarians need a master's degree in library science before they can find employment in the field.
+However, some schools do offer associate's degree programs in library science.
+These programs introduce students to libraries and information systems.

 Many courses provide aspiring library technicians with the practical tools and skills necessary to earn a position in the field while at the same time providing them with a solid general education background.
 Some examples of core courses include:

 - Library technical services

 - Library media services